minnbanya/NLP-Project/README.md

 **Read by:** Minn Banya

-FLARE (Forward-Looking Active Retrieval augmented generation) introduces an innovative method for text generation by utilizing forward prediction of upcoming sentences to retrieve relevant documents for sentence regeneration.
-It compares direct retrieval, based on confidence levels, with instructed retrieval, favoring the former for its superior performance.
-Optimal confidence values for retrieval range between 40% and 80%.
-Additionally, masking low-probability tokens during direct retrieval using a threshold value, beta, proves more effective than retrieving entire sentences.
-FLARE shows promise in enhancing text generation tasks through the integration of active retrieval mechanisms.
+FLARE (Forward-Looking Active Retrieval augmented generation) presents a novel approach to text generation by leveraging forward prediction to anticipate upcoming sentences and retrieve pertinent documents for sentence generation.
+It conducts a comparative analysis between direct retrieval, based on confidence levels, and instructed retrieval, with direct retrieval showing superior performance.
+The study identifies optimal confidence values for retrieval falling within the range of 40% to 80%.
+Furthermore, the technique of masking low-probability tokens during direct retrieval using a threshold value, beta, is demonstrated to be more effective than retrieving entire sentences.
+Overall, FLARE demonstrates considerable potential in enhancing text generation tasks through the incorporation of active retrieval mechanisms, offering a nuanced understanding of the interplay between forward prediction and document retrieval in the generation process.

 ## 2. Lingke: A Fine-grained Multi-turn Chatbot for Customer Service